StarTerrarium/arch-install-wrapper/README.md

 * systemd-boot is used for the bootloader.
 * The 'wheel' group is enabled for sudo.

-## Dual-booting Windows

-How Windows handles its ESP can be mildly annoying if you're like me and distrohop all the damn time (thus the reason this script exists).

-When installing Windows, if it detects an existing ESP on the system, it will install its own boot configuration onto that ESP.
-That's fine for a lot of use-cases and probably a good default - I just wish it would let me choose.
-The problem I face with this approach is that it installs onto my Linux drive, and I routinely wipe & reinstall over that entire disk - causing me to lose the Windows bootloader!

-My solution to this is to have two disks - one dedicated for Windows, and one dedicated for Linux.
-When installing Windows I ensure that _only_ its disk is attached, so it can't decide to install its bootloader to the Linux disk ESP.

-This result is that I end up with two ESPs on my system - which is fine.
-If using GRUB it is able to search all ESPs on the system and locate Windows, even if it's on another disk.
-Unfortunately systemd-boot does not do this.
-It can automatically add a Windows entry, but only if it's on the same ESP as systemd-boot.

-The workaround I use for this is to _copy_ the Windows bootloader from its ESP onto the Linux ESP.
-This way, systemd-boot can boot Windows, but if I nuke the Linux drive I still have the original Windows bootloader to fallback on.

-This installer script supports this workaround by its `-w <partition>` flag.
-If supplied it will mount that partition and copy the directory at `<partition-mount>/EFI/Microsoft` to `/boot/EFI`.

 ## Configurations

 There is some amount of customisation you can do by supplying different arguments.
 They are: